UniversalDependencies/docs/_fro-dep/vocative.md

 udver: '2'
 ---

-This document is a placeholder for the language-specific documentation for `vocative`.
+The `vocative` relation is used to mark a dialogue participant addressed.

 ~~~ conllu
 # visual-style 12 1 det	color:blue